penafieljlm/themes/README.md

 # themes
 In this repository, I shall attempt to keep track of all the themes that I personally use for different applications, just in case I need to migrate computers in the future.
 I have a preference for dark themes as they seem to be easier on the eyes.
 You have been warned.

+This repository shall be updated on a "whenever" basis, though probably more around the times I discover a new theme or I spot a typo in the documentation.

 ## Contents
 1. [Web Browsers](#web-browsers)
   1. [Google Chrome](#google-chrome)